datastax/python-driver/docs/topics/models.rst

         Sets the batch object to run instance updates and inserts queries with.

+    .. method:: timestamp(timedelta_or_datetime)

+        Sets the timestamp for the query

     .. method:: ttl(ttl_in_sec)

         Sets the ttl values to run instance updates and inserts queries with.